druglogics/ags-paper/docs/index.md

 ### Connectivity {-}

-We annotate each node's **connectivity** for the node-oriented heatmaps, i.e. the number of its regulators or input-degree.
+We annotate each node's **in-degree or out-degree connectivity** for the node-oriented heatmaps, i.e. the number of its regulators (in-degree) or the number of nodes it connects to (out-degree).
-For the edge-oriented heatmaps, we add the **target node connectivity**, i.e. the connectivity of each edge's target.
+For the edge-oriented heatmaps, we provide either the **in-degree of each edge's target** or the **out-degree of each edge's source**.

+### Drug Target {-}

+The CASCADE 2.0 model was used to test in-silico prediction performance of the drug combination dataset in [@Flobak2019].
+The drug panel used for the simulations involved $18$ drugs (excluding the `SF` drug), each one having one to several drug targets in the CASCADE 2.0 network.
+We annotate this information on the combined stable states and parameterization heatmap, by specifying exactly which nodes are drug targets.
+For the edge-oriented heatmaps, we specify either if an edge's target, source, both or none of them is a drug target.

 ### COSMIC Cancer Gene Census (CGC) {-}